Visible vs. Verizon prepaid: Which carrier should you get?

 (Image credit: Samuel Contreras / Android Central)

 Coverage is going to be the same for most people.
-Visible, however, doesn't have access to Verizon's roaming partners, so in some rural areas, Visible may struggle.
-Still, Visible has 5G access including Ultra Wideband 5G, which all but the most expensive Verizon Prepaid plan lacks.
+However, Visible doesn't have access to Verizon's roaming partners, so it may have issues in some rural areas.
+Still, Visible has 5G access including Ultra-Wideband 5G, which all but the most expensive Verizon Prepaid plan lacks.

-One of the main features of the upgrade Visible Plus plan is access to Verizon Ultra Wideband 5G with premium data.
+One of the main features of the upgraded Visible Plus plan is access to Verizon Ultra-Wideband 5G, complete with premium data.
 This means that in an area with C-band or mmWave coverage, Visible Plus can be significantly faster than the base plan.
-One odd thing to note is that phones on the base Visible plan seem to still connect to Ultra Wideband towers with a speed cap in place according to some user reports.
+One odd thing to note is that phones on the base Visible plan still seem to connect to the Ultra-Wideband towers with a speed cap in place, according to some user reports.

-Verizon Prepaid will be a bit stronger moving into rural areas but that strength won't mean much to the many people in suburban and urban areas.
-Verizon prepaid has access to Verizon's slower, but more widely available, Nationwide 5G network on all plans so at least you'll get some 5G if you've got a compatible phone.
+Verizon Prepaid will be a bit stronger moving into rural areas, but that strength won't mean much to the users in suburban and urban areas.
+Verizon prepaid has access to Verizon's slower but more widely available Nationwide 5G network on all plans, so at least you'll get some 5G if you've got a compatible phone.

 Visible vs. Verizon Prepaid: Visible's plans